Accutrix/roblox.py/README.md

 - role - the role of the player ("GroupRole" object)
 - isInClan - whether or not the user is in the clan
 - isPrimary - whether or not the group is the user's primary group

+#### GroupPost:

+##### Properties:
+- id - the ID of the post
+- user - the author of the post ("User" object)
+- role - the role of the author of the post ("GroupRole")
+- body - the body of the post
+- created - when the post was created
+- updated - when the post was last updated

 #### User: